ammilam/terraform-google-gke-kube-prometheus-stack/README.md

   }
   prometheus_resource_memory_requests = "6Gi"
   prometheus_retention_size_gb        = "200"
   prometheus_tls_cert                 = ""    # value containing prometheus tls cert
   prometheus_tls_private_key          = ""    # value containing prometheus tls private key
-  prometheus_to_stackdriver_enabled    = true # if set to true, as stackdriver sidecar is added to prometheus that sends selected variables stackdriver_metrics_filter          = ["prometheus_metric", "prometheus_metric"] # pass in list of metrics to send from prometheus to stackdriver
+  prometheus_to_stackdriver_enabled    = true # creates sidecar to port metrics to stackdriver stackdriver_metrics_filter          = [""]  # pass in list of metrics to send from prometheus to stackdriver
   # adds new prometheus scrape configs
   prometheus_scrape_configs = ([
      {
       job_name        = ""         # name of the Prometheus scrape job
       metrics_path    = "/metrics" # path the scrape target exposes metrics on scheme          = ""         # http|https
       target          = [""]       # list of targets to scrape from scrape_timeout  = ""         # timeout interval for the scrape config
       scrape_interval = ""         # frequency of the metrics scrape
       param_key       = ""         # part of k/v used for adding parameters to the scraped url, like auth tokens param_value     = ""         # part of k/v used for adding parameters to the scraped url, like auth tokens }
   ])